Adoration / Devotional Prayer

 For more information please contact firstname.lastname@example.org.

-Morning Prayer of the Liturgy of the Hours will be celebrated at 9:00 am Tuesday to Friday in Christ the King Chapel, Wemple Building.
+Morning Prayer of the Liturgy of the Hours will be celebrated at 9:00 am Tuesday to Friday in Christ the King Chapel, Wemple Hall.
 If you do not already own a breviary, you can download a free app or access online prayers at www.ibreviary.org.
 For more information, please contact Annette at email@example.com.

 Other Forms of Devotional Prayer